WyliodrinEmbeddedIoT/internship2025/IrinaChiorean/readme.md

 Completed all the labs (except 7 because it can't be done with the STM32F4).
 Started working on rustlings and completed around 30% of it.

+## 27 June 2025

+Got to the 50% mark on the rustlings exercices.

+## 30 June 2025

+Got to the 80% mark on the rustlings exercices.